Skip to content

 What is the fastest way to get notified about a new lead?

 SMS.
 According to Sinch, over 95% of transactional SMS messages deliver in under 10 seconds.
 Email averages 2 to 22 seconds to deliver but often gets buried for hours.
-For a business owner on a job site, SMS is the channel that actually gets seen.
+For a business owner on a job site, SMS is the channel they see while working.

 Should I build a lead qualification agent or buy one?

-Buy if your needs are standard: capture, score, alert.
-A Typeform + Zapier flow costs about $70 per month.
-Build only when your scoring logic is specific to your business, like routing by technician calendar or pulling from a quoting system.
+Buy if your needs are standard: capture the inquiry, alert the owner, follow up for missing details, and prepare the callback.
+Build only when your routing logic is specific to your business, like technician calendars or quoting-system data.
 The plumbing alone takes weeks.

 How many form fields should a qualification form have?

 Five or fewer visible fields: contact info, service needed, scope, timeframe, and preferred callback method.
-Use conditional logic to reveal follow-up questions only when they help score the lead.
+Use SMS follow-up to gather extra details after submission when they help the owner call back.
 Every additional visible field reduces completion rates.

 Why does response time matter for lead qualification?